Search

 ‘Statistics’ screen:

-The table on the bottom half of the screen will show statistics for client apps (e.g. Twitter, LinkedIn, Netflix) or clients (devices), depending on which is active on this toggle:Picture7On the default ‘Apps’ view, clicking on an app shows you bandwidth consumption per device.
+The table on the bottom half of the screen will show statistics for client apps (e.g. Twitter, LinkedIn, Netflix) or clients (devices), depending on which is active on this toggle:On the default ‘Apps’ view, clicking on an app shows you bandwidth consumption per device.
 Toggling to the ‘Clients’ view, and clicking on a device will show you which identified apps are consuming bandwidth on that device.

 ‘WiFi Insights’ screen: